sButtons/sbuttons/README.md

 ### Button ideas

-If you have ideas for buttons, or would like to see a list of ideas that have not been implementedto work on, you can add them [here](./BUTTON_IDEAS.md).
+If you have ideas for buttons, or would like to see a list of ideas that have not been implemented to work on, you can add them [here](./BUTTON_IDEAS.md).

 # Contributors